furiousai/FuriousAI/content/authors/kirill-vasin/_index.md

 ### Overview

 Since August 2020 I am leading a Data Science Team inside a Core Department in Semrush.
 My work includes but not limited to:
-* Managing a team of five people (DS and DE), supervising tasks, coordinating actions with other teams, getting into a code myself every now and then
+* Managing a team of five people (DS and DE), supervising tasks, coordinating actions with other teams, getting into a code myself on a regular basis
-* Organizing workflow (I find [LeanDS](https://leands.ai/) methodology very helpful!)
+* Organizing workflow using [LeanDS](https://leands.ai/) methodology
-* Creating an ML Strategy for products in the company by interviewing Product Owners and finding the most promising spots to apply machine learning
+* Creating an ML Strategy for products in the company

 ### Bio
 I have a master's degree in Data Science and a bachelor's degree in Financial Management.